rlagusrud61/moodify-design/docs/Final Project Plan.md

                 d.
 Else, there is sufficient light and the lights stay off.
                 e.
 The light color is selected by the user on the Web-Interface.
             3. Toggles the Music Loop
                 a.
-It receives an event object from Moodify™ Driver.
+It receives an event object from Moodify Driver.
 This is used explicitly for the music mode.
                 b.
-When the Moodify™ Driver gets the update for turning on the music mode, it sets the event object.
+When the Moodify Driver gets the update for turning on the music mode, it sets the event object.
 This tells the music loop which was currently blocked, waiting for this event.
 This is to prevent the audio device reading even when it is not required by the user.
                 c.
 Turn on the Music Mode when we get a signal from Moody Driver, which begins a loop of refreshing the colour of the rgb_led_strip depending on the frequency and the amplitude of the sound received by the sound device.
                 d.
-This loop stops when the Moodify™ Driver clears the Event object (which happens when the user turns off the music mode).
+This loop stops when the Moodify Driver clears the Event object (which happens when the user turns off the music mode).
 This thread then waits until the event is set again, hence not wasting any CPU time.
     * SoundAnalyser
         - PyAudio
             1. Handles the aspect of reading the sound from the microphone into a buffer and then we use the data chunks returned from the buffer to analyse the data: in terms of amplitude, amplitude of peak frequency and peak frequency.